gtiwari333/spring-boot-web-application-sample/README.md

 - Domain object Access security check on update/delete using custom PermissionEvaluator
 - private pages based on user roles
 - public home page -- view all notes by all
+- Limit max number of record in a paged request

 Persistence/Search:
 - Data JPA with User/Authority/Note/ReceivedFile entities, example of EntityGraph